Old German Baptist Brethren: Further division

 No positions on specific questions of doctrine or church practice before the Conference were addressed in the Report, though the general understanding was that it asked for an affirmation of loyalty to traditional doctrine and practice as interpreted by the more traditional/conservative arm of membership.
 Conference representatives were sent to each district (congregation) in the brotherhood to determine the willingness of each member to accept the report.
-Those who refused to accept the report gave their names, which were recorded and sent to the secretary of the standing committee for processing, and they were disfellowshipped (ie excommunicated).
+Those who refused to accept the report gave their names, which were recorded and sent to the secretary of the standing committee for processing, and they were disfellowshipped (i.e. excommunicated).
 Members who refused to accept the Report were given 60 days to reconsider their decision without repercussion.
 Those who remained silent or did not attend the meetings were assumed to be in agreement or willing to submit to the decision, and were retained as members.